Contributions caps and taxation of contributions

 The ECC charge is calculated by the ATO and is paid from the start of the financial year until first income tax assessment is due.
 The shortfall interest charge is then payable from that date until the date the extra income tax liability (as result of the excess concessional contribution) is due.

 If an amount of ECC charge and shortfall interest charge remains unpaid after the time it is due, the individual will also be liable to pay the general interest charge (GIC) on the unpaid amount for each day in the period from when the amount was due until it is paid.
 Refer to the ATO website for current GIC rates.
-As a guide, the annualised GIC rate for the April to June quarter of the 2017-18 financial year was 8.77%.
+As a guide, the annual GIC rate for the July to September quarter of the 2019-20 financial year is 8.54%.